Articling Program

 Articling Milestones

-Attend a compulsory “orientation to agrology” workshop as the first step in the articling process, held monthly in either Saskatoon or Regina.
-The dates will be posted weekly in the Agrology Update Memo sent every Friday.
+Attend a compulsory “orientation to agrology” workshop , held monthly on line.
+The dates will be posted on the SIA website Events page and in the Agrology Update Memo.

 • Attend at least two (2) Branch Activities* (Branch Annual General Meetings are NOT considered Branch Activities)